UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Basics.md

 ![Flowgraph Image](Images/02_Basics/GRBasics_03.png)

-The first thing to notice in the flowgraph above is that we have re-introduced the virtual sink/source blocks to make the signal paths more clear.
+The first thing to notice in the flowgraph above is that we have introduced the **Virtual Sink/Source** blocks to make the signal paths more clear.
+These blocks do not impact the signal, but they help to keep the flowgraph easier to read.
+Functionally, they they operate as if the block directly before the sink was directly connect to the block(s) after the source with the same Stream ID parameter.

 In the lower portion of the signal chain, we also see that we've introduced two **Selector** blocks.
 These blocks simply take a set of inputs and define which input is assigned to the output (or, optionally, which inputs are assigned to which outputs).
 The first **Selector** block takes in both of our generated signals (i.e., the real- and complex- valued sinusoids) and passes one of the signals to the output port.
 Opening this block should bring up the properties below.

 ![Selector Properties](Images/02_Basics/GRBasics_03_01.png)